 Second, let’s trash the lie that says, “I don’t have time for this.”
 Life is busy and brings interruptions.
 It’s frustrating, isn’t it?
 However, everybody has the same 24 hours; it’s how you schedule them that makes the difference.
 People don’t have time for something, they make time for something.
 You make time for what’s important to you.
 Is spending time with your Creator so His love will be poured onto You and overflow from your life to others important to you?
 THIS is why you are here!

 Third, let’s get rid of the lie that says, “I’ll never keep up with it, so why bother?”
 Building habits take time.
 In the various research I’ve done, building a new habit can take a minimum of 21 days.
 In most cases, it takes much longer.
 We are all different and have different circumstances and temperaments.
 The good news is, habits can be built.

 I will send you a quick, no frills, only-takes-about-a-minute to read email every day for 21 days straight.
-Each day includes a simple task.
+Each day includes a simple action to dig deeper.
 Let’s do this!

 ©KellyRBaker All rights reserved. kellyrbaker.com.